tbarkley/Excel-Export-ES6/Readme.md

 ## Updates##

+Returns the path of the file (in the temp folder) instead of a buffer, this way you determine what you want to do with the file
 Written in ES6.  this helps to free RAM.
 Row can also be a Stream of Array (row).
 The Zip functionality was updated in order to be completely streamed and therefore consume less resources.